The Most Beautiful Destinations for Winter Glamping in New England

 Some things to consider: You will have to climb a steep set of stairs to get into the treehouse, and your hosts will have to cancel your reservation if the area experiences wind over 30 miles per hour.

-This cozy yurt is perfect for winter glamping!
+This cozy cabin is perfect for skiers!
 Photo credit: VRBO

 Winter Glamping in Maine